Services of CCP Austria

 CCP Austria clears all those transactions that were concluded by trading with CCP-eligible securities at the Wiener Börse AG, the Vienna Stock Exchange facility.
 As a center party to a contract, we are located between buyer and seller, assuming the fulfillment and the cancellation risk for all trades.

-CCP-eligible securities are almost 10,000 instruments, which trade in all of the Wiener Börse AG market segments: equity market, bond market, structured products and other securities.
+CCP-eligible securities are around 12,000 instruments, which trade in all of the Wiener Börse AG market segments: equity market, bond market, structured products and other securities.
 By defining securities categories, a distinction is drawn between home and foreign stocks, share certificates, profit-sharing rights, subscription rights, bond issues, certificates and equity warrants.

 (agreed between CCP.A, Wiener Börse AG and OeKB CSD)